ArcaneArts/arcane_auth/README.md

 5. Under `Client Secrets` you will find your `Client Secret` which is needed for the provider

 ### Microsoft
+1. Login Azure portal and click Azure Active Directory, and then, in the navigation panel, click App registrations to register an application.
+2. Enter your Application Name and pick Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts(eg. Skype, Xbox) to allow for Sign-in from both organization and public accounts.
+3. Choose Web as the Redirect URI and enter the Redirect URI in Firebase Console under Authentication > Sign-In Method > Enable Microsoft provider.
+4. Add new client secret in Certificates and secrets. & copy the VALUE not the secret id.
+That is the secret to use
+5. Specify your app's Client ID, Client Secret you just created in the project.
+6. Plug these values into the microsoft provider on both firebase and a sign in config in main

 ### Facebook
+1. Start the app creation process in Meta for Developers.
+2. Choose a use case which determines permissions, products and APIs are available to your app.
+3. Set your app name and email.
+4. Specify your app's Client ID, Client Secret you just created in the project .

 ### Aut Setup